 Content marketing is not like a Google Ads campaign, though that campaign might be a part of the larger strategy.
 But with a Google Ads campaign, you might see immediate results.
 Your website traffic increases, you start getting form fills for more information and you begin filling the funnel.

 Content marketing that boosts your SEO and helps you learn what messages best resonate with your potential customers takes time.
-Seeing results in some aspects of your content marketing strategy, such as SEO, might mean waiting six months or longer.
+Seeing results in some aspects of your successful content marketing strategy, such as SEO, might mean waiting six months or longer.

 If you send out an email newsletter once in January, skip February entirely, then send four issues in March and don’t touch it again until June, you won’t get great results from your efforts.